12 Questions to Answer Before Using Online Estate Planning Programs

-If you answered “yes” to any of these questions, I strongly recommend that you consult with an experienced estate planning or elder law attorney.
-But if you answered “no” to all of them, you can probably safely use an on-line or simple estate plan.
+If you answered “yes” to any of these questions (with the possible exception of questions 5 and 6), I strongly recommend that you consult with an experienced estate planning or elder law attorney.
+But if you answered “no” to all of them, you can probably safely use an online or simple estate plan.

 On-Line DIY Estate Planning Options

 Should My Daughters Use a Website like LegalZoom for their Estate Planning?

 Do I Need a Lawyer to Get an Estate Plan?